 Turkish yogurt soup is the perfect option for a light meal.
-This warm yogurt soup is simple, healthy, and naturally vegetarian and gluten free.
+This warm yogurt soup is simple, healthy, and naturally vegetarian.

 Turkish recipes are among my favorites.
 We started with Turkish eggs (cilbir) and now we have this delicious yogurt soup that I can't wait to share with you!